prakharmrsl/easypcceo.github.io/pages/game-hosts/arma-3/arma-3.md

 ## Renting an Arma 3 Server vs. Hosting Your Own
 <img class="lazyload" alt="arma 3 game banner" data-src="/img/game-hosts/arma-3/arma-3-banner.png">

-You *can* host your own Arma 3 server on your PC, although I'd highly recommend you rent a server instead.
+You *can* host your own Arma 3 server on your PC, although I'd highly recommend you RENT A SERVER instead.

 Here's why: